The BPSB has been a hard-working group from its outset and the following are 2022 accomplishments.

 Student Support and Assistance

-The Black Parallel School Board awarded two $1,000 scholarships (annual awards) to local high school students.
+The Black Parallel School Board awarded five $1,000 scholarships (annual awards) to local high school and returning students.

 Assembled a new group of students to replace outgoing members of the Zero Tolerance Youth Committee.